UNIRIS/yubikey-core/ecdh_test.md

 Base.encode16(ecdh)
 ```

-Recompile ecdh.c in a new terminal and compare the results
+Recompile ecdh.c in a new terminal and compare the results:

 ```console
 gcc ecdh.c -lcrypto -lykpiv -o ecdh
 ./ecdh